abandonware/wireless-tools/README.md

 'OK' result only means than wpa_supplicant had received the command.
 A polling must be done to wpa_supplicant (or using other tools like iwconfig) to be sure that the command was actually applied by wpa_supplicant.

 ## wpa_cli.status(interface, callback)
-The **wpa_cli status** is used to get the current status of wpa_supplicant on a specific network interface.
+The **wpa_cli status** command is used to get the current status of wpa_supplicant on a specific network interface.

 ``` javascript
 var wpa_cli = require('wireless-tools/wpa_cli');